Kapaya/px21/paper.md

 	- "Section"
 	- "Sections"
 abstract: |
-  Websites are malleable: browser extensions can be installed to customize them and browser consoles can be used to run arbitrary code on them.
-However, this malleability is often only accessible to programmers with knowledge of HTML, CSS, Javascript and the DOM.
-To tackle this, we developed an approach that empowers end-users to customize websites without traditional programming via an in-website tool called Wildcard.
+ Websites are malleable: users can install browser extensions and run arbitrary Javascript in the developer console.
+However, this malleability is only accessible to programmers with knowledge of HTML, CSS, Javascript and the DOM.
+To broaden access to customization, our prior work developed an approach that empowers end-users to customize websites without traditional programming via an in-website tool called Wildcard.

  Wildcard’s customizations are powered by web scraping code which is currently written in Javascript by programmers.
 This means that end-users can only customize a website if a programmer has written web scraping code for it.
 Furthermore, end-users do not have the ability to extend the web scraping code in order to perform new customizations or repair the web scraping code to fix broken customizations.

  In this paper, we present our progress towards a user interface within Wildcard that enables end-users to create, extend and repair web scraping code by demonstration using a live programming mechanism.
-We have successfully used our interface to create web scraping code by demonstration for Wildcard on a variety of websites and are hopeful that our ideas can be applied to the broader field of end-user web scraping.
+We have successfully used our interface to create web scraping code by demonstration for Wildcard on a variety of websites and discuss two design principles that can be applied to the broader field of end-user web scraping.
 ---

 # Introduction {#sec:introduction}

 Many websites on the internet do not meet the exact needs of all of their users.
 This need for customization led to the creation of end-user customization systems like Chickenfoot but they mostly offered a programming model which required users to understand programming constructs such as variables and loops.

-Through what we coined “data-driven customization”, we introduced an alternative based on direct manipulation that did not require a programming model.
+Through what we coined “data-driven customization” in our prior work, we introduced an alternative based on direct manipulation that did not require a programming model.
 To illustrate this, we developed a browser extension called Wildcard which augments websites with a table view that represents their underlying structured data.
-End-users can interact with the table via direct manipulation interactions, such as sorting, which not only manipulates the data in the table but also manipulates the parts of the website that the data represents, thus customizing it.
+End-users can interact with the table via direct manipulation interactions, such as sorting and filtering, which not only manipulates the data in the table but also manipulates the parts of the website that the data represents, thus customizing it.
+Wildcard also supports customization through in-website annotations that are persisted locally in the user’s browser and a spreadsheet-like formula language that enables users to create new columns by processing values from columns created through scraping.

 Wildcard aims to democratize customization of websites but it has limitations.
 While customizations can be achieved through high-level, direct manipulation interactions with the table view, the process of extracting the structured data for the table view requires low-level web scraping code written in Javascript.
-This has a number of implications:
+This limits end user agency in several ways:

 * End-users are only able to customize a particular website if a programmer has already written the web scraping code for that website

 * The customizations end-users can make to a particular website are limited to the data available in the table view with no way for them to extend it to allow new new customizations

-* When web scraping code ceases to function because the website it is written for changes, the table view loses its data.
-This breaks the customizations dependent on the lost data, leaving end-users to wait for a programmer to fix the web scraping code
+* Web scraping code can break when a website changes.
+End users must wait for a programmer to fix the code, without the ability to repair it themselves.

-We have been inspired by existing approaches to end-user web scraping, which we contrast in [@sec:related-work], but most of them focus on extracting data out of websites and not customizing them.
-Web scraping for customization requires a bidirectional connection between the website and the generated table that users interact with which presents certain constraints we discuss in [@sec:implementation].
-Furthermore, existing end-user web scrapers do not support demonstrations as a means for end-users to extend or repair the web scraping code that was generated via demonstrations.
-We strongly believe that in order for end-users to be first-class citizens in the customization ecosystem, they must have some power to easily extend and repair web scraping code.
-For programmers and motivated end-users for whom demonstrations are not sufficient to scrape their desired data, we briefly introduce the idea of using spreadsheet-like formulas, a hugely successful form of end-user programming, for web scraping in Section 6.
+We present our progress towards a user interface within Wildcard that enables end-users to create, extend and repair web scraping code by demonstration using a live programming mechanism.
 Our contributions, whose design principles we explain further in Section 3, are as follows:

 * We present an end-user web scraping interface for customization that utilizes a live feedback mechanism.
 As shown by the examples in [@sec:demos], users continuously receive live feedback about our system’s generalizations on the website as well as the values available for scraping in the table view.
 This helps guide their demonstrations and allows them to quickly explore the data available for performing customizations instead of having to wait to see the results of their demonstrations until they have provided all of them

-* We explore the concept of “editing by demonstration” through the lens of extending and repairing web scraping code.
+* We introduce the concept of “editing by demonstration” through the lens of extending and repairing web scraping code.
 We hypothesize that if the model used for creating is maintained during editing, new programs can be easily created by extending existing programs and existing programs become easier to repair thus making them useful for longer.
 We provide examples of how end-users can extend and repair web scraping code in [@sec:demos]

+We have been inspired by existing approaches to end-user web scraping, which we contrast in [@sec:related-work], but most of them focus on extracting data out of websites and not customizing them.
+Web scraping for customization requires a bidirectional connection between the website and the generated table that users interact with which presents certain constraints we discuss in [@sec:implementation].
+Furthermore, existing end-user web scrapers do not support demonstrations as a means for end-users to extend or repair the web scraping code that was generated via demonstrations.
+We believe that in order for end-users to be first-class citizens in the customization ecosystem, they must have some power to easily extend and repair web scraping code.
+For programmers and motivated end-users for whom demonstrations are not sufficient to scrape their desired data, we preview the idea of harnessing Wildcard’s formula language for web scraping in Section 6.

 # Demos {#sec:demos}